All About Refuse and Recyclable Material Collectors

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-- Sanitation Truck Driver
+- Trash Truck Driver

 The states with the most job growth for Refuse & Recyclable Material Collector are Utah, Missouri, and Georgia.
 Watch out if you plan on working in Alaska, Tennessee, or New Jersey.
 These states have the worst job growth for this type of profession.

-Salary for a Refuse & Recyclable Material Collector
+Refuse & Recyclable Material Collector Salary

 The typical yearly salary for Refuse and Recyclable Material Collectors is somewhere between $22,290 and $66,020.